The Growth of Cities:

 It is at this point that I love walking them through an exercise that I also commend to you.
 Over the last 50 years or so, the American church has been taught that mission is somewhere “over there” like Africa, Asia, or the Middle East.
 To be clear, that’s true, but I believe we’ve over-corrected.
 We’ve now emphasized “over there” at the expense of where God currently has us.

 In this exercise, I get a whiteboard and ask the group, “If God was going to send you to (name a place overseas) tomorrow, what would you need to know to effectively minister to the marginalized in this place?”
 After giving the group about 15-20 mins to discuss, we come back together and write our answers on the board.
-Nearly every time, the group has gone from the inability to think of any ways they could care for the marginalized in their city to a plethora of ways to care for the marginalized abroad.
+Nearly every time, the group has gone from the inability to think of any ways they could care for the marginalized in their city to a plethora of ways to care for marginalized groups abroad.
 Generally, the group identifies several things they will need to know:

 - The culture’s values